tartieret/python-refactoring-tutorial/README.md

 ## Analysis of v1

 This implementation isn't necessarily "bad" code.
-In fact, it's the kind of thing you might write as a single-use tool—quick and dirty, getting the job done without much ceremony.
+It efficiently retrieves data from the last hour using a timestamp column and groups it by category before sending it to the API.
+This approach is more efficient than running multiple queries as it minimizes database round trips.

 However, in the context of a larger project, this approach isn't ideal for several reasons: